anshumaan-rex/paytm-wallet-fullstack/README.md

 ## Features

-- User Signup and Login with JWT authentication.
+- User Signup, Signin, and Profile management.
+- OTP verification and password reset functionality.
 - Protected routes for authenticated users.
 - Deposit money into your wallet.
 - Send money to other users with transaction history.
-- User search functionality.
+- Search users functionality.
 - Validation for balance limits and transaction amounts.
-- Transactions stored in MongoDB with sender and receiver references.

 ## Tech Stack